Worth the Splurge

 Azul Histórico

 My take: In the courtyard of a 17th century colonial palace on Isabel la Católica, candle-lit trees overhead and a woman making fresh tortillas near the entrance.
-Chef Ricardo Muñoz Zurita serves traditional Mexican classics and does them beautifully.
-The buñuelos con pato and the mole negro with short ribs are the ones to order.
-Good dinner before or after walking around the historic center.
+Chef Ricardo Muñoz Zurita does traditional Mexican classics and nails them.
+Order the buñuelos con pato and the mole negro with short ribs.
+The Zócalo is right there, the Cathedral and National Palace lit up at night.

 Also in Mexico City